Philip Smith Centre

 Photo provided by the University of Tasmania

-Architects: Rudolph Koch (1909); Restoration by Lovell Chen (2021-ongoing), Builder: Hansen Yuncken
+Architects: Rudolph Koch (1909); Restoration by Lovell Chen (2021-2024), Builder: Hansen Yuncken

 Constructed in 1911 as the Philip Smith Training College, the Philip Smith Centre is an important example of ‘hygienic’ design, which valued light and ventilation.
 It references the Gothic character of the adjacent Domain House, while clearly being an Arts and Crafts building and has been maintained as a community education building since 1997.
-Lovell Chen with Hansen Yuncken are sympathetically restoring the building to its original glory, as a purpose-built learning and teaching facility for the University of Tasmania.
+Lovell Chen with Hansen Yuncken have sympathetically restored the building to its original glory, as a purpose-built learning and teaching facility for the University of Tasmania.

 Location